oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/streaming_data_interfaces/README.md

 ### Configuring a Pipe to Implement a Streaming Data Interface

-Each individual pipe is a function scope class declaration of the templated `pipe` class.
+Each individual pipe is a declaration of the templated `pipe` class.
 It takes two mandatory and two optional parameters, as summarized in Table 1.

 #### Table 1.
 Template Parameters of the `pipe` Class